neo4j-field/itservice-secops-graph/README.md

-# IT Service Graph demo with DevSecOps addition
+# IT Service Graph demo with additional DevSecOps data

-The Demo is using Neo4j and NeoDash building an IT Service Graph UI, where DevSecOps data has been added to show this use case.
+The Demo is using Neo4j and NeoDash building an IT Service Graph UI that was exteded by a Security Operations Dashboard.
+The Demo was forked from this !(repo)[https://github.com/neo4j-field/itservicegraph] and extended with an additional SecOps Graph part (that also could stand on its own, but would be less valueable).

+We added DevSecOps data to the original use case in order to show the power of knowledge graphs and its flexibility.

 The vulnerability analysis has been done using SCA and SAST scanners.
 Anybody can replace the demo data with real SBOMs and reports from Trivy and Bearer.

-The Demo is aimed to show a Knowledge Graph consisting of IT Infrastructure Data as well as IT Services and Customer Information and information that helps people responsible for security to have 'actionable insights'.
+The Demo is aimed to show a Knowledge Graph consisting of IT Infrastructure Data as well as IT Services and Customer Information.
+Adding security and sbom information it helps people responsible for security to have 'actionable insights'.

 ## Screenshots